How Can Bad UX Influence Your Conversion Funnel?

 Source: Alexander Andrews

 When choosing fonts, there are often two basic “problems”.
 The first case is when the owner/designer of the website ignores the importance of typography.
 This is where Arial, Impact, and others appear.
 Don’t get me wrong, there’s nothing wrong with these fonts.
-There there are literally thousands of other options to choose from that add a unique feel to your website.
+There are literally thousands of other options to choose from that add a unique feel to your website.
 The second case is the opposite of the first one.
 Using too many different fonts in uncoordinated ways will result in chaos and be misleading to the site visitor.
-If each font has its own well thought out purpose, you have taken the first step to create a clear user experience.
+If each font has its own well thought out purpose, you have taken the first step to create a clear user experience and are closer to conversions.
 You can also use a particular font to provide information in a variety of ways depending on how you use the colors or the thickness you apply in that context.
 You can choose to use a custom font set, but be careful about compatibility for different browsers and devices.

 2) Poor Accessibility

-Worth noting that not only colors can distinguish the different segments of the webpage.
+It is worth noting that not only colors can distinguish the different segments of the webpage.
 The use of contrasts and emotions is becoming widespread when designing the user experience.
 They are great tools for grabbing attention, as they help website visitors to deepen in the context.
 About contrast, it is worth noting that you can achieve a convincing user experience with not only contrasting colors.
 The fonts mentioned above play a great part in it.
 Web design also gives you other ways to build contrast, by varying the size of each and every element on your website.
 In other words, some elements should be larger than the rest.
 This version of contrasting has a very important role when it is not possible to rely on colors.

 As you use typography through each headline to bring contrast to your user experience, you can set up a hierarchy between individual elements by manipulating sizes.